diffusiondata/tutorials/messaging/README.md

 # Setup

-Set lines 43 of `public/js/app.js` to the hostname of your Diffusion Cloud service, which you can find in your service dashboard.
+Update `public/js/app.js` to the hostname of your Diffusion Cloud service, which you can find in your service dashboard.
 You can also leave the default values and connect to our sandbox service:
 * host: 'diffusionchatapp.eu.diffusion.cloud'
 * user: 'user'